The transformation of medicine has to start with Patients First.

 A novel approach to treating the H1N1 virus saved Danielle Abraham’s life.

-Cleveland Clinic further enhances patient care in the clinical setting through the Arts & Medicine Institute.
+Cleveland Clinic further enhances patient care in the clinical setting through Arts & Medicine.
 We’ve seen firsthand the positive effects of displaying art in the hospital, rehabilitating stroke patients with the help of music therapy, providing art therapy for cancer patients, and arranging musical performances for patients and visitors.

 Our buildings, too, are thoughtfully designed to promote healing and to meet individuals’ needs.
 From private rooms with monitors and other medical devices hidden from view to clinical areas equipped with the most advanced diagnostic and therapeutic technologies, our facilities maximize comfort for patients and their loved ones.
 Even our new hospital gowns were designed to blend functionality with dignity.